Environmental Earth Sciences BSc (Honours) 2025 entry

 Careers

 The School is proactive about developing career opportunities and career activities are provided for all students from first year onwards.
-Assessment styles imitate real workplace scenarios and many modules in Honours years are supported by visits to and by industry partners, and provide training in industry-standard software packages.
+Assessment styles may imitate real workplace scenarios and some modules in Honours years are supported by visits to and by industry partners, and provide training in industry-standard software packages.
 As a result, graduates are well prepared for a wide range of career options and graduate employment prospects are consistently among the best in the UK.

 Recent employers of graduates include: